5 Health Benefits Of Avocados

 5. Additional health benefits

-Thanks to the phytochemicals, or plant compounds, in avocados, they can also support eye health and skin health thanks to their content of lutein and zeaxanthin.6 Both our eyes and skin are subject to the aging process so consuming foods that are high in phytochemicals have many potential health benefits.
+Thanks to the phytochemicals, or plant compounds, in avocados, they can also support eye health and skin health thanks to their content of lutein and zeaxanthin.

 Looking for something other than avocado toast to get your fill?
 Try these quesadillas...